 The ingredients used in Thai and Indian cuisine are not all that different, and I have been able to replicate many of our favourite dishes at home.
 The husband and I enjoy knocking back a dish of Thai green curry with rice, a raw papaya salad or peanut noodles for lunch or dinner, a nice change from the usual.
-Recently, I tried my hands at making Khao Phad, vegetarian Thai fried rice, and it turned out wonderfully well.
-We have made it quite a few times since then, and it has become a house favourite.
+Like I was saying earlier, Khao Phad or Thai-style vegetarian fried rice is an all-time house favourite.

 Like many other Thai dishes, Khao Phad is a medley of flavours – sweet and sour and spicy come together to create this wholesome dish.
 It isn’t very tough to make – once you prep up the ingredients, putting together this Thai fried rice is a matter of minutes.

-I use ingredients commonly available in India – like Indian ginger in place of Thai galangal, red chilli powder in place of bird’s eye chillies, and Sona Masoori rice in place of Thai jasmine rice – and the result is still very close to the original Khao Phad we tasted in Thailand.
+I use ingredients commonly available in India – like Indian ginger in place of Thai galangal, Sona Masoori rice in place of Thai jasmine rice, jaggery powder in place of coconut blossom sugar, as is commonly used in Thailand – and the result is still very close to the original Khao Phad we tasted in Thailand.
 You have to try this out to understand just how simple yet beautiful this dish is!

 Vegetables to be prepped: